rahuldshetty/talion/README.md

     ```
 - Data Structures:
     - List:
-        Ordered sequence of elements of any datatypes.
+        Ordered sequence which can store elements of any datatypes.
+Mutable by nature.

         Lists in talion support zero-indexed and negative indexing.